Institute for Southern Studies

 Project Innovation and Incubation

 Since 1970, the Institute has served as an incubator for dozens of innovative media, organizing and social justice initiatives in the South.
-Key projects sponsored and launched by the Institute in recent years include Carolina Public Press, Miami Workers Center, North Carolina Asian Americans Together, and the Southern Working Group.
+Key projects sponsored and launched by the Institute in recent years include Carolina Public Press, Miami Workers Center, North Carolina Asian Americans Together and the Southern Working Group.

-A Voice for Change
+A Voice For Change

 For 50 years, the Institute has been your source for fearless journalism and a powerful voice for change in the South.
 Your support is critical to ensure the Institute will be a lasting force for justice and democracy.